nikhilmathur1957/nikhilmathur1957/README.md

 Before that, I gained hands-on experience with PHP (CodeIgniter), WordPress, OpenCart, and MySQL where I built ERP systems, hospital management platforms, and dynamic websites.
 My role as an IT Faculty at NIIT also strengthened my communication and mentoring skills, making me comfortable in both technical execution and knowledge sharing.

-Key highlights of my profile include:
+Key highlights of my profile include:<br>
 ✔ Strong problem-solving ability with excellent troubleshooting skills.<br>
 ✔ Full software development lifecycle experience – from concept to deployment.<br>
 ✔ Expertise in relational databases like MySQL, MariaDB, and MSSQL.<br>